Finschia/finschia-sdk/x/staking/spec/01_state.md

 - ValidatorsByConsAddr: `0x22 | ConsAddrLen (1 byte) | ConsAddr -> OperatorAddr`
 - ValidatorsByPower: `0x23 | BigEndian(ConsensusPower) | OperatorAddrLen (1 byte) | OperatorAddr -> OperatorAddr`
 - LastValidatorsPower: `0x11 | OperatorAddrLen (1 byte) | OperatorAddr -> ProtocolBuffer(ConsensusPower)`

+`Validators` is the primary index - it ensures that each operator can have only one associated validator, where the public key of that validator can change in the future.
+Delegators can refer to the immutable operator of the validator, without concern for the changing public key.

+`ValidatorByConsAddr` is an additional index that enables lookups for slashing.
+When Tendermint reports evidence, it provides the validator address, so this map is needed to find the operator.
+Note that the `ConsAddr` corresponds to the address which can be derived from the validator's `ConsPubKey`.

+`ValidatorsByPower` is an additional index that provides a sorted list of potential validators to quickly determine the current active set.
+Here ConsensusPower is validator.Tokens/10^6 by default.
+Note that all validators where `Jailed` is true are not stored within this index.

 `LastValidatorsPower` is a special index that provides a historical list of the last-block's bonded validators.
 This index remains constant during a block but